moderndive/moderndive/README.md

 ## The Details

-The three `get_regression` functions are merely wrappers of functions from the [`broom`](https://CRAN.R-project.org/package=broom/vignettes/broom.html) package for converting statistical analysis objects into tidy tibbles:
+The three `get_regression` functions are wrappers of functions from the [`broom`](https://CRAN.R-project.org/package=broom/vignettes/broom.html) package for converting statistical analysis objects into tidy tibbles along with a few added tweaks:

 1.  `get_regression_table()` is a wrapper for `broom::tidy()`
 2.  `get_regression_points()` is a wrapper for `broom::augment()`